An account option for holding cash at Betterment

 Deposits into Cash Reserve and cash goals from your connected checking account generally take 1 to 3 business days to complete.
 Transactions can be subject to processing delays in certain circumstances.
 Note that bank holidays do not count as business days.
 You can see a list of bank holidays here.
 Transaction Timeline TableRead More

 What is the account number and routing number for Cash Reserve?

-Betterment’s high-yield cash offerings are not like a savings account that you can obtain at a traditional bank in that it will not have its own routing and account number.
+Betterment’s cash offerings are not like a savings account that you can obtain at a traditional bank in that it will not have its own routing and account number.
 We are not offering direct deposits of your paycheck to Cash Reserve at this time.
 However, you are still able to wire or transfer funds directly from another connected funding account, or connect a funding account within your Betterment account in order to initiate a transfer into your Cash Reserve or cash goal.
-Read more ...Read More
+Read more about how to ...Read More

 How long do transfers take between my cash accounts?

 Cash transfers between your joint and individual Cash Reserve accounts, or between your cash goals within your Cash Reserve account, can generally be completed on the same day.
 However, please note that some transfers may take longer, particularly if you have recently deposited funds into your Cash Reserve account.Read More